 - Several different paper types and perforation options are available.

-Here’s what the unopened letters from ITI Direct Mail looked like…
+Here's what the unopened letters from Rocket Print look like…

-If you ever want to give ITI Direct Mail a try, this video gives a quick overview of how their ordering process works…
+If you want to try Rocket Print & Mail, this video gives a quick overview of their ordering process…

 Want To Use My Blind Offer Templates?

 Just to round out this blog post – I wanted to give you one final tool to use in case you want to try your hand at sending out blind offers.

 As you probably noticed from the examples shown above, these snapshots are meant to show you the format of my blind offer template, but not the exact wording.
-I do this because I’m not an attorney and I’m no smarter than you are.
-If you want to draft your own blind offer letter and contract – you are probably just as capable as I am (seriously, it’s not hard).
+I do this because I'm not an attorney, and I'm not smarter than you.
+If you want to draft your blind offer letter and contract – you are probably just as capable as I am (seriously, it's not hard).

-At the same time, I always appreciate having convenient options available to get the job done – so if you’d rather download a done-for-you template that’s ready to rock, you can use the exact same thing I do (and just for kicks, I’ll throw in a couple of extra goodies to help you along the way).
+At the same time, I always appreciate having convenient options available to get the job done – so if you'd rather download a done-for-you template that's ready to rock, you can use the same thing I do (and just for kicks, I’ll throw in a couple of extra goodies to help you along the way).

 Lastly, keep in mind my templates are used for making offers on vacant land (my primary investment niche), so if your goal to make offers on houses or other types of properties, it may be in your best interests to tweak this template to fit your situation appropriately.

-Note: When you sign up as a REtipster Email Subscriber, I’ll send you an instant $20 off “Discount Code” for this item.
+Note: When you sign up as an REtipster Email Subscriber, I’ll send you an instant $20 off “Discount Code” for this item.
 No pressure of course – but the discount is there if you want it.